Wittmaxi/ZENeural/README.md

 ```c++
 #include "pathtoIntegral.h/integral.h"
 ```
-It includes the integral package.
+It includes the entire package.
+However, it should only be used, when you know for certain that there is a big amount of Fluid-Memory-Space (RAM) available on the users machine!

 Also, you need to add the compilation argument lpthread to your compiler like so: